 Can You be Searched for an Infraction?

-While police can stop you for an infraction, that doesn’t provide them enough reasonable suspicion to detain you further.
+While police can stop you for an infraction, that doesn’t provide them with enough reasonable suspicion to detain you further.
 But that doesn’t mean you can’t be searched legally.
-Once a police officer has pulled you over, if she sees drugs in plain sight in your car, smells alcohol on your breath or believes your behavior indicates you are under the influence, that will provide her with the reasonable suspicion to either search your car or ask you to perform field sobriety tests, which may include an optional handheld breathalyzer.
+Once a police officer has pulled you over, if they see drugs in plain sight in your car, smells alcohol on your breath, or believe your behavior indicates you are under the influence, that will provide her with the reasonable suspicion to either search your car or ask you to perform field sobriety tests, which may include an optional handheld breathalyzer.

 Unfortunately, there are a great many things that a police officer can use as reasonable suspicion.
 If you don’t believe the police officer had sufficient justification to search your car or detain you, be sure to give your attorney all the details you possibly can regarding your arrest.